numba/numba/docs/src/index.rst

 about the calculation

-For targeting the GPU, NumbaPro can either do the work automatically, doing it's best to optimize the code for the GPU architecture.
+For targeting the GPU, NumbaPro can either do the work automatically, doing its best to optimize the code for the GPU architecture.
 Alternatively, CUDA-based API is provided for writing CUDA code specifically in Python for ultimate control of the hardware (with thread and block identities).